County Sessions House, Liverpool

-The County Sessions House is a former courthouse in Liverpool, Merseyside, England.
-It stands at the bottom of Islington, to the east of the Walker Art Gallery, which now occupies the building.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
+The County Sessions House is a former courthouse in Liverpool, England.
+It stands at the top of William Brown Street and is adjacent to the Walker Art Gallery, the Steble Fountain and Wellington's Column.
+It now provides office and storage space for the gallery.
+The Session House is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 The courthouse was commissioned to replace local judicial facilities at a courthouse in Basnett Street and at the Kirkdale Sessions House.
-Following the implementation of the Prison Act 1877 which transferred responsibility for Kirkdale Prison to the state it became necessary the establish a new sessions house: the site selected was a row of residential properties to the east of the Walker Art Gallery.
+Following the implementation of the Prison Act 1877, which transferred responsibility for Kirkdale Prison to the state, it became necessary to establish a new sessions house: the site selected was a row of residential properties to the east of the Walker Art Gallery.

 The new building was designed by the Liverpool architects F & G Holme in the Neoclassical style and intended to accommodate the quarter sessions of the West Derby Hundred of the historic county of Lancashire: it was built between 1882 and 1884.

-It closed as a judicial facility in 1984 when the Crown Courts moved to Derby Square.
+The building closed as a judicial facility in 1984 when the Crown Courts moved to Derby Square.
 It was then reopened as the Merseyside Museum of Labour History, an initiative sponsored by Merseyside County Council, in March 1986.
 After the Merseyside Museum of Labour History closed in November 1991, the building was used by the Walker Art Gallery for offices for staff and for storage.